 The Adult ESL Program at the Alexandra Park Community Centre assists parents and grandparents of pre-school children who are participating in the Early Years program at the centre.
 Learners range from basic beginner to intermediate level.
 Tutors work one-to-one or with small groups of learners, assisting them with essential English communication skills, including vocabulary, pronunciation and speaking.

-The Independent Studies Program is a community-based adult literacy program offered in several Toronto locations that provides learning opportunities to people with disabilities.
+Literacy and Basic Skills (LBS) is an Employment Ontario program funded by the Ontario government for adults who are 19 and over.
+The Independent Studies Program, funded in part by Employment Ontario, is a community-based adult literacy program offered in several Toronto locations that provides learning opportunities to people with disabilities.
 The program helps students work towards greater self-confidence and personal independence so that they can take part in or move on to other educational, employment or life opportunities.
 Most of the learners live with some form of cognitive or developmental disability, so the program is not suitable for students with diagnosed or suspected learning disabilities.